 Local Area Camping Suggestions

 You don’t have to go far out of Salida to find great camping!
-From designated sites to “coyote camping,” here are some of our camping suggestions.
+From designated sites to dispersed sites, here are some of our camping suggestions.

 Angel of Shavano Campground– 2WD.
 20 wooded campsites with capacity for family or group camping.
 To get to Angel of Shavano, head west on US 50 out of Poncha Springs for 6 miles until you reach County Road 240; turn right onto CR 240 and drive 3 miles to reach the campground.
 The campground is situated on the North Fork Road and is approximately 15 miles from Salida.
 Fee site.